 Organic free-range chicken, sustainably-sourced fish, grass-fed strip loins, whole lamb rack and Chateaubriand from the Josper oven round out the menu.

-Six double wine chillers holding over 1,500 bottles of wine enclosing a wine tasting table form the centerpiece of Murray Terrace Brasserie.
+Six double wine chillers holding over 1,500 bottles of wine enclosing a wine tasting table form the centerpiece of Six Senses Brasserie.
 The carefully selected wine list, predominantly focused on Old World wines from France, Italy and Spain, is complemented with a well-balanced selection of New World treasures.

 Garcha’s is a beautifully appointed Jacques Garcia designed room with club chairs, cocktail tables and bar seating - the quintessential spirits bar to drop by before a meal at Murray Terrace Brasserie or to treat oneself to an after-dinner spirit or liqueur.